“Now, therefore,” says the Lord,

 Notice the following in Peter's response:

-Three thousand Jews (Acts 2:41) received Peter's message the day of Pentecost, including the one-hundred and twenty ( Mary, the mother of Jesus was there as well - Acts 1:14) in the initial outpouring of the Holy Ghost in the Upper Room.
+About three thousand Jews (Acts 2:41) received Peter's message the day of Pentecost, including the one-hundred and twenty ( Mary, the mother of Jesus was there as well - Acts 1:14) in the initial outpouring of the Holy Ghost in the Upper Room.
 Many more Jews were added to Christ's flock over the first century A.D., but ultimately the Jews as a whole did not turn to the one and only God, Jesus Christ.

 Jesus knew that this would happen so He said "turn to me" through the Gospel of Jesus Christ, to the gentiles (Romans 1:16), to us.
 Sadly today there are billions and billions of gentiles, as well as "Christians" who have not obeyed this Acts 2:38 message, the only answer to the Gospel of Jesus Christ.
 By obeying Acts 2:38, one can be "born of water and of the Spirit", which Jesus says is required to spend eternity with Him: